AustinGil/prtcls/README.md

 #### Benefits:
 - If you know CSS, you already know how to use the library.
 Just pass that into the funciton.
 - You can use any valid CSS that you want.
 You don't have to work within a limited set (unless you want to).
-- There are no class names to memorize, and you no longer have to spend time thinking of what to call your class names.
 - All the runtime dependencies gets transpiled away which means your app loads faster and no flash of unstyled content.
 - Removes any duplicated CSS so you never have the same rules twice.
 The more your app grows, the more you save.
 - It has TypeScript support which provides intellisense to help know when you write something wrong.

 ## How it works

-The library accepts any CSS as a JavaScript style object or a string.
+The library accespt any CSS as a JavaScript style object or a string.
 At build time the library gets removed and those styles get turned into a string of corresponding classes based on their media query, pseudo selector, property, and value.
 <!-- These classes are added to a CSS file  -->

 <!-- ## Configuration -->